mayasaxena/refugee-database/README.md

 This project uses CocoaPods, so you must open the `xcworkspace` file rather than the `xcodeproj` so the dependencies will work.

+#### CocoaPods

+This app uses CocoaPods, a dependency manager for Cocoa projects.
+To run this project, you must install CocoaPods using the following steps

+- Open Terminal
+- Enter command: `sudo gem install cocoapods`
+- Enter your password

+> Wait for this to finish, don't touch your terminal.
+It might take a couple minutes

+- Run command `pod setup`

+The dependencies that the Podfile installs are included in the git repository so no additional commands should be needed after installation.
+If issues arise, run `pod install` in the project directory to update the dependencies.

 #### App Structure

 Upon opening the app, the user is offered two choices, either to create a new